-6.5.1 Performance of Heterogeneous Propagation Graph

-To show the importance of the heterogeneous propagation graph (HPG) in improving the accuracy of root cause localization, we conduct the following ablation experiments.
+1) Performance of Heterogeneous Propagation Graph: To show the importance of the heterogeneous propagation graph (HPG) in improving the accuracy of root cause localization, we conduct the following ablation experiments.
 We replace the HPG from MicroDig with a homogeneous propagation graph (with services as nodes and calling relationships as edges).
-The accuracy of MicroDig and MicroDig without HPG are listed in Table 4, which shows the importance of the proposed HPG.
-Specifically, the HPG brings at least 5.6%, 14.4%, 6.8%, 9.1%, and 5.4% improvements on AC@1, AC@2, AC@3, Avg@3, and MRR for MicroDig on dataset \mathcal{A} , respectively.
-On dataset \mathcal{B} , MicroDig without HPG.
+The accuracy of MicroDig and MicroDig without HPG are listed in Table IV, which shows the importance of the proposed HPG.
+Specifically, the HPG brings at least 5.6%, 14.4%, 6.8%, 9.1%, and 5.4% improvements on AC@1, AC@2, AC@3, Avg@3, and MRR for MicroDig on dataset A, respectively.
+On dataset B, MicroDig achieves a 22.6% improvement on AC@1 over MicroDig without HPG.
 In the most commonly used Avg@3 and MRR, MicroDig with HPG is 17.8% and 13.8% higher than MicroDig without HPG, respectively.
 On dataset C, MicroDig without the HPG exhibits decreases of 2.3%, 14.8%, 19.6%, 12.2%, and 0.06 in AC@1, AC@2, AC@3, Avg@3, and MRR, respectively, compared to MicroDig.
-The HPG abstracts the call edge as a node, which preserves the data integrity of the call edge, and avoids the inconsistency between causality and calling relationships, achieving more accurate root cause service localization.
+The HPG abstracts the